Ear Health

 Hearing loss and deafness

 Hearing loss is defined as hearing at thresholds greater than 20dB in the better ear while deafness is hearing at thresholds above 95dB on both ears.
-Hearing loss greater than 35 decibels (dB) in the better-hearing ear is referred to as disabling hearing loss.
-Hearing loss; measured in decibels, could classified as mild, moderate, moderately severe, severe or profound.
+Hearing loss greater than 35 decibels (dB) in the better hearing ear is referred to as disabling hearing loss.
+Hearing loss; measured in decibels, is classified as mild, moderate, moderately severe, severe or profound.
 This could affect one ear or both ears.
-Hearing thresholds of 25dB or better in one ear and greater than 35dB in the other ear are termed unilateral hearing loss.
-Hearing loss results in difficulties engaging in conversational speech or even hearing loud sounds.
+Hearing thresholds of 20dB or better in one ear and greater than 35dB in the other ear is termed as unilateral hearing loss.
+Hearing loss results in difficulties engaging in conversational speech or even hearing loud sounds [1].

 People with hearing loss ranging from mild to severe are referred to as Hard of hearing.
 They can communicate using spoken language but may benefit from hearing aids, cochlear implants, and other assistive devices as well as captioning.
 Deaf people have very minimal or no hearing at all.
 They rely on sign language, assistive listening technology and captioning to communicate.